prototypefund/reproducible-website/_docs/definition.md

-**Relevant attributes of the build environment** would usually include dependencies and their versions, build configuration flags and environment variables as far as they are used by the build system such as, for example, the locale.
+**Relevant attributes of the build environment** would usually include dependencies and their versions, build configuration flags and environment variables as far as they are used by the build system (eg. the locale).
 It is preferable to reduce the set of relevant attributes of the build environment.

 **Artifacts**, for example, would include executables, distribution packages or